Health Insurance

 Deductible is the amount you pay out of pocket for medical services before the insurance kicks in.
 There are plans with zero deductible, and there are plans with up to $7,000 deductible.
 High-deductible plans typically have lower premiums.

-Co-Pay is the amount or percentage of cost you pay for each medical procedure covered by the insurance.
-For example, a 10% co-pay means that once you have reached your deductible, you will pay only 10% of the cost of each treatment, and the insurance will cover the remaining 90%.
+Co-Pay or Co-Insurance is the amount or percentage of cost you pay for each medical procedure covered by the insurance.
+For example, a 10% co-insurance means that once you have reached your deductible, you will pay only 10% of the cost of each treatment, and the insurance will cover the remaining 90%.

 The insurance provider will periodically send you Explanation of Benefits – a report which will state what medical services you used, how much the doctor or facility charged for the visit, how much the insurance covered, and how much you paid.